jellyfin/jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/apple.md

 ## Acceleration Methods

 [VideoToolbox](https://developer.apple.com/documentation/videotoolbox) is the only available method on macOS.
+Please look at our guides for [Intel](./intel) or [AMD](./amd) if you have installed Windows or Linux on your Intel Mac.

 To achieve full acceleration, [Metal](https://developer.apple.com/metal/) is required.